 The university community respects certain principles that govern socially and academically acceptable standards of good conduct and behavior.
-All community members, including students, are expected to conduct themselves in accordance with the regulations of the university and to comply with municipal, state, and federal laws.
+All community members, including students, must behave in accordance with the university's regulations and comply with municipal, state, and federal laws.
 Violations of campus or university policies, rules or regulations, or federal, state, or local law may result in a violation of the Code and the imposition of student discipline.
 The Code provides a framework for identifying the standards of behavior and minimum due process requirements for addressing or adjudicating violations.
 Disciplinary measures and/or penalties shall be in accordance with procedural and substantive due process safeguards applicable to disciplinary actions as required by Section 502D(3) of The Code of The UNC Board of Governors, UNC Policy 700.4.1, and other applicable campus policies, as they may be amended from time to time.
-Where there is a conflict between The Code of The UNC Board of Governors and this Code of Conduct, then The Code of The UNC Board of Governors will control.
+Where there is a conflict between The Code of The UNC Board of Governors will control.